 About my Scholarship

 To address these intertwined and interdisciplinary issues, my research explores how we can communicate, intuitively, with other species - and the implications of these understandings for transformative sustainability learning and everyday living.
 This combined specialization in intuitive interspecies communication (IIC) and transformative sustainability education, lays the practical and theoretical groundwork for everyday practices, multi-species research methods, collaborations with Indigenous peoples, and transformative educational approaches that shift human-nature relations.

 This work takes seriously the agency and communicative capacity of the natural world.
 I am currently leading a nationally-funded (SSHRC) research project examining ways in which IIC can help bridge the human-nature divide, and support more respectful interactions with wild and domestic animals.

 Dr. Barrett has published on the topics of transformative sustainability learning, bridging knowledges and the agency of the more-than-human in journals such as Biosciences, Environmental Education Research, Policy Sciences, and the Canadian Journal of Environmental Education.
 She has degrees from Harvard University (B.A.), York University (M.E.S.), Queen’s (B.Ed.) and University of Regina (PhD).
-She is an assistant professor in the graduate School of Environment and Sustainability, University of Saskatchewan.
+She is an associate professor in the graduate School of Environment and Sustainability, University of Saskatchewan.